department-of-veterans-affairs/vets-website/content/pages/pension/index.md

   <div class="link">
     <a href="https://www.ebenefits.va.gov/ebenefits/about/feature?feature=compensation-pension-claim-status"><b>Check Your VA Claim or Appeal Status</b></a>
-    <p>Check the status of an open VA disability pay (compensation) and pension claim.
+    <p>Check the status of an open claim for VA disability compensation or pension benefits.
 If you're a surviving spouse or parent, you can view your Dependency and Indemnity Compensation (DIC) claim status.</p>
     </div>

   <div class="link">